pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 * We saw two cases to reduce cardinality, the first one doesn't care about the target variable, which can be dangerous in a predictive model, while the second one does.
 It creates a new variable based on the affinity -and representativity- of each input category to the target variable.

 * Key concept: **representativeness** of each category regarding itself, and regarding to the event being predicted.
+One good point to explore is to analyze it based on statistical tests.

 * What was mentioned in the beginning in respects to **destroying the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).